 For too long the sales profession has viewed learning as an event.
 We conduct sales training workshops to help people handle objections more effectively.
 Additionally, we deliver a training class on the latest product release.
 We serve up lunch.
 Moreover, we update our team on our competitors.
 All the while, we ignore fundamental principles concerning learning and the impact continuous improvement has on sales and sales strategy as a whole.

 The Learning Sales Organization

-So you want a real, sustainable competitive advantage for your sales team.
-Then don’t teach them a new skill. or about the features of a new product.
+If you want a real, sustainable competitive advantage for your sales team, don’t teach them a new skill, or about the features of a new product.
 Instead, create an organization that is continuously learning and always improving.

 In their 1977 book, The Learning Company: A strategy for sustainable development, Pedler, Burgogyne, and Boydell define the learning organization as a company that facilitates the learning of its members and continuously transforms itself.

 This concept was later popularized in Peter Senge’s The Fifth Discipline.
 In which, he proposed the following five disciplines of a learning organization.

 - Mental Models

 Let’s take a quick look at a few practical ways in which we apply these sales concepts.

 Improving Sales Strategy Through Systems Thinking, Mental Models and Shared Vision